 The other distinguishing feature of the Wilfa Svart coffee grinder is that the coffee bean holder and the ground coffee container are made of UV-protected plastic which helps to keep the coffee beans and the ground coffee away from direct sunlight.

 The Wilfa Svart also has a timer system so you can grind your coffee and do not always have to be present while your coffee grinder goes to work.

 Now, this is what we have been waiting for.
 The battle of the grinds where we will compare them and decide which one wins.
 Alright, here we go.

-You can buy the Encore from the Baratza website or from the Amazon.
+You can buy the Encore from the Baratza website or Amazon.
 The choice is yours.
-On the other hand, the Wilfa svart is a bit tricky with regards to its availability.
-Generally, you have to search for the sites from where you can buy this coffee grinder and even then chances are you might have to pay in pounds.
+On the other hand, the Wilfa svart is a bit tricky with regard to its availability.
+Generally, you have to search for the sites from where you can buy this coffee grinder, and even then chances are you might have to pay in pounds.
 So that is a real bummer.